codechem/helm/charts/mastodon/README.md

 helm install mastodon codechem/mastodon --wait
 ```

 > **NOTE**: Using the `--wait` flag is recommended.
-Helm hooks are used for the order of operations, and timeout might occur on slower machines.
+Helm hooks are used for the order of operations, as well as database migrations which can be slow, so timeout might occur on slower machines, preventing the full deployment of the resources.

 ## Introduction